 These clean and healthy dairy-free Sunflower seed Butter Fudge slices are so decadent and filling.
-I’ll be honest these slices taste like a dream!
-And they happen to be loaded with healthy fats and protein so they are intensely satisfying and a super dessert for any healthy foodie!
+I'll be honest these slices taste like a creamy dream!
+Loaded with healthy fats and protein from coconut, and sunflower seed butter.
+Intensely satisfying and a decadent dessert for any healthy foodie.

 If you are nut-free and gluten-free beyond like me then you know what a drag it is to find free-from treats that are healthy and store-bought!
-It’s hard!
-No doubt about that.
-It’s like the product will be almost suitable and then alas!
-It’s not.
-I’m so over that, aren’t you?
-I didn’t want to feel that way all the time, that there was nothing out there for me.
-So I decided to make a choice.
-I wasn’t going to feel this way anymore.
-I chose to create my own, get creative in the kitchen and also experiment and make recipes from my favorite bloggers!
+I'll get really excited about a product all to realize there is an ingredient that I cannot consume.
+Instead of feeling deprived, I decided to make my own.
+I make my own all the time.
+It's a choice to feel good again regardless of how hard it may be.
+My advice to you is to get creative in the kitchen and experiment and make recipes from your favorite bloggers!
 You will always have a choice.
 Chose wisely.

-So I went to all the blogs I follow in search of the perfect treat that would be filling and delicious.
+As an avid reader of baking blogs, I searched for the perfect treat that would be filling and delicious.
 Beth from the Tasty Yummies blog is definitely a blog on my radar for paleo and gluten-free eats and she should be on yours too.
-She’s pretty keto as well.
+She's pretty keto as well.

 It's a blog I trust that actually has delicious recipes and she's been around the health and wellness scene for a long time as a gluten-free blogger.